ebonak/RandomDotStereogram/README.txt

-I plan to implement a simple radom dot stereogram as described in this YouTube video
+I plan to implement a simple random dot stereogram as described in this YouTube video

 https://www.youtube.com/watch?v=v8O8Em_RPNg